 Canon 50mm f/1.2– far and away my favorite lens.
 Since I do a lot of composite work, I usually find myself grabbing this lens or something wider.
 I wouldn’t use it for tight portrait work, but I will do my best to back up and make enough room for it during an environmental shot.

 Canon 16-35mm f/2.8 II – I have the original model (I guess they call that the I?)
 It doesn’t seem to be available anymore, but the II linked to here is even better.
 This is my lens for wide shots as I don’t have a wide fixed focal length lens.

 Canon 85mm f/1.2 – ah – the portrait lens.
 Sure it’s big and heavy, but it creates wonderful images.
 I wish the focus distance was a little tighter though.
 I’ll create a lot of headshots with this lens.

 Canon 70-200mm f/2.8 – this lens is from my wedding days, where I was stuck at the back of the church trying to capture images of the couple.
 I don’t do weddings anymore, so now I use this lens for portraits where I want something a little tighter than 85mm.
-It’s great at making my subject’s head huge in the frame.
+It’s great at making my subject’s head huge in the frame (see tips on photography framing).
 This is another lens though with a longer focus distance then I would like.
 Sometimes I find myself framing up the image exactly as I want but being unable to take the shot because I am too close to focus.